2.10.2 State 48-Month Lifetime Limit

 2.10.2.3 TANF Received in Another State

-In Wisconsin, TANF months accumulated in other states also count toward the 48-month state lifetime limit.
+In Wisconsin, TANF months accumulated in other states count toward the 48-month state lifetime limit.

 When there is evidence that an applicant has received TANF cash assistance in another state, the FEP must: